edulinq/lms-toolkit/README.md

 ## Usage Notes

-### Name Resolution and Labels

-The LMS Toolkit is able to resolve most objects that have a name, so you can refer to that object by name instead of by ID.
+### Object Queries

+LMS's typically require that you refer to objects using their specified identifier.
+Because this may be difficult, the LMS Toolkit provides a way for users to instead refer to object by other identifying fields.
-Fields with this resolution will be referred to as "queries".
+Fields with this behavior are referred to as "queries".
-The exact attributes that can be used as a query depend on the underlying object, for example users can use their name or email in a user query.

-A "label" is a formatted field that the LMS Toolkit will use in certain cases that includes both the name and id in a single field:
-"name (id)".
+Unless specified, all inputs into the CLI can be assumed to be queries.

+A query can be the LMS identifier, another identifying field, or a combination of the two (referred to as a "label").
+The allowed identifying fields varies depending on the object you are referring to, but is generally straightforward.
+For example, a user can also be identified by their email or full name, while an assignment can be identified by its full name.
+Labels combine the identifying field with the LMS id, and are most commonly used by the LMS Toolkit when outputting information.
 For example, a user may be identified by any of the following:

 | Query Type    | Query                          |